Qiskit/qiskit/docs/how_to/use_estimator.rst

     q_1: ─────────┤ X ├
                   └───┘

-The main difference from the previous case is that now you need to include the parameter values for which you want to evaluate the expectation value as a ``list`` of ``list``\ s of ``float``\ s.
+The main difference with the previous case is that now you need to specify the sets of parameter values for which you want to evaluate the expectation value as a ``list`` of ``list``\ s of ``float``\ s.
 The idea is that the ``i``-th element of the outer``list`` is the set of parameter values that corresponds to the ``i``-th circuit and observable.